One of the top reasons you should become a content writer is because there’s an increasing demand for content writers, within the digital space.

 Thankfully, there are courses and tutorials on SEO that you can read up to improve your knowledge and even get certified as the case may be.

-Be Good at Research
+Be Good at Keyword Research

 No, it’s not hard.
-With just a decent grasp on how to look for and find valuable and relevant information that will benefit your target audience and how to use them in your posts in the most succinct and engaging ways then you’re good to go.
+With just a decent grasp on how to look for and find valuable and relevant information that will benefit your target audience and how to use them in your posts in the most succinct and engaging ways you’re good to go.

 Also beyond content writing, your research skills will be needed when it comes to getting to know, identify and work with audiences to find out content that works for them and how to present it the way they want.